joshpierce/personal-portfolio-tutorial/README.md

 > Note: Svelte doesn't do any sanitizing of the html that's being bound, so you need to be careful with html that comes from outside sources as you could risk exposing your users to XSS attacks.
 [More Info Here](https://svelte.dev/docs#html).

+### Show the world your beautiful face

+Our hero is setup to consume an image located at `./static/images/avatar.png`.
+Typically, you would just drop a square image in this place, and we'd round it Tailwind to create a nice circle image.
+In our case, we actually need the image to be round for our dynamically generated post images.
+I used [This Tool](https://crop-circle.imageonline.co/) to create my circle png avatar.
+Disclaimer, that site is bloated with ads, buyer beware.

+However you decide to make the image, you'll just need a circular png image located at `./static/images/avatar.png`.

-Our component is ready to be consumed, but we've got a few more components to create before we can finalize render this to a page.
+Our component is ready to be consumed, but we've got a few more components to create before we can render this to a page.

 ## We Need More Content